 Mob programming will only work if the team sees value in this approach and chooses to work in this manner.
 Because Mob Programming involves commitment and changes in work style for everyone involved, the change will not be nearly effective if people feel they are being forced to make the change.

-2011 A Software development team at Hunter Industries happens upon Mob Programming as the evolution from practicing TDD and Coding Dojos, and applying those techniques to get up to speed on a project that had been put on hold for several months.
-A gradual evolution of practices as well as a daily inspect and adapt cycle resulting in the approach that is now known as Mob Programming.
+2011 A Software development team at Hunter Industries happens upon Mob Programming as the evolution from practicing TDD and Coding Dojos and applying those techniques to get up to speed on a project that had been put on hold for several months.
+A gradual evolution of practices, as well as a daily inspection and adaptation cycle, resulted in the approach that is now known as Mob Programming.

 2014 Woody Zuill originally described Mob Programming in an Experience Report at Agile2014 based on the experiences of his team at Hunter Industries.

 A team that is using Mob Programming effectively will exhibit the following characteristics: